 A number of engineers from Dinnissen Process Technology are investigating the use of Virtual Reality in order to already provide the customer an experience of the new plant.
 They walk together virtually through the factory, which still only consists of bits and bytes.
-At Industrial Processing and together with Vroom, Dinnissen is demonstrating this new application live in the Factory of the Future.
+At the coming fairs, Dinnissen is demonstrating this new application live!

 A small group of engineers is currently working with virtual reality in a research phase.
 The way of drawing in SolidWorks doesn’t change for them; however they have to learn to make the transition from 3D CAD to virtual reality.
 These engineers are extremely enthusiastic because they see their designs virtually live in the environment in which they will be ultimately used.
 “By applying virtual reality, we let the customer experience the new system without it being constructed.
 The customer sees exactly what they can expect."
 According to Dinnissen, the combination with the D-innocenter, which is the test centre where Dinnissen does physical testing with lab set-ups, SolidWorks, plant simulation and virtual reality, is a golden combination for the future.